Jump to main content

 Connections and travel searches

 There are no connections between the Bergen Light Rail and buses.
 Therefore, we recommend that you have plenty of time when transferring.
-In the travel planner, under the menu option “More choices”, you have additional options, including adjusting your transfer time.
+In the Skyss app, under the “Profile” and “Settings” menu options, you can, among other things, adjust the additional transfer time.

 Delays and changes